himanshi789/himanshi789/README.md

 <br>
 Here's a list of things I currently keep myself busy with:

-- 🔭 I’m currently working on [Certificate Verification using Blockchain](https://github.com/blockchain-cert-verification/cert-verify)
+- 🔭 &nbsp; I’m currently working on [Certificate Verification using Blockchain](https://github.com/blockchain-cert-verification/cert-verify)

-- 🌱 I’m currently learning **Blockchain and Smart Contracts**
+- 🌱 &nbsp; I’m currently learning **Blockchain and Smart Contracts**

-- 💬 Ask me about **DSA,ML and Blockchain**
+- 💬 &nbsp; Ask me about **DSA,ML and Blockchain**

 <!-- - 📫 How to reach me **himanshi.july@gmail.com** -->